hyperledger-labs/splice/cluster/README.md

 * `cncluster create` - Create a new instance of the CN cluster in GCE, if it does not already exist.
 * `cncluster delete` - Delete the currently running CN cluster from GCE.
 * `cncluster deploy` - Build a set of images, push them, and deploy to the cluster.
+This will force push, and overwrite any existing images.
+The intent of this command is to allow developers to bring a cluster to a known good state.
 * `cncluster ipaddr` - Return the toplevel IP address of the cluster.
 * `cncluster preflight` - Run the preflight check against the cluster.
+* `cncluster push` - Rebuild and push a single module into a cluster.
 * `cncluster reset` - Delete all `Pod`s, forcing all memory state to be reset.
 * `cncluster stats` - Show memory and CPU usage across the cluster.